syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 {% endtabs %}

 ### Resetting Cache

-While navigating between the pages, records are loaded through `OnDemandLoading` event and the records of navigated pages will be maintained in cache.
-If you navigate to already navigated page, the records are loaded from cache instead of loading from `OnDemandLoading` event.
-You can clear the cache by using [PageCollectionView.ResetCache](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.PagedCollectionView~ResetCache.html) method.
-Once this method is invoked, the `OnDemandLoading` event will be raised while navigating multiple times to the same page.
+While navigating between pages, the records are loaded through the `OnDemandLoading` event, and the records of the navigated pages will be maintained in cache.
+If you navigate to a already navigated page, the records are loaded from cache instead of loading from the `OnDemandLoading` event.
+You can clear the cache using the [PageCollectionView.ResetCache](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Data.WinForms~Syncfusion.Data.PagedCollectionView~ResetCache.html) method.
+After this method has been invoked, the `OnDemandLoading` event will be raised while navigating multiple times to the same page.

 {% tabs %}
 {% highlight c# %}